-- ▶ the court's involvement will safeguard stakeholders' rights; and - the court will have absolute discretion as to whether to confirm a plan.

-1. A narrower definition applies to separate powers for the court to facilitate reconstruction or amalgamation (the provisions of which are beyond the scope of this deck), which apply only to companies incorporated under the Companies Act.

-2. The Bill inserts a special exception to pre-emption rights for an allotment of shares carried out as part of a plan.
+- the court's involvement will safeguard stakeholders' rights; and - ▶ the court will have absolute discretion as to whether to confirm a plan. - 1.
+The Limited Liability Partnerships (Amendment etc.) Regulations 2020 were enacted on 26 June to extend the provisions of the Act (including access to the plan) to LLPs, with appropriate adjustments. - 2.
+A narrower definition applies to separate powers for the court to facilitate reconstruction or amalgamation (the provisions of which are beyond the scope of this deck), which apply only to companies incorporated under the Companies Act. - The Act inserts a special exception to pre-emption rights for an allotment of shares carried out as part of a plan.

+KIRKLAND & ELLIS ------